 They consider fellow Muslims to be idiots who cannot decipher what is halal without paying for a halal stamp.

 Apparently it’s only Muslims of the past 10 years or so who have become so uneducated, because for the past 1400 years Muslims haven’t needed a stamp, yet lived and thrived quite well according to Islamic law.

 And the infidels?
-Well, what would they know?
-They are stupid enough to be paying up anyway.
+They are stupid enough to pay up.

 Some apparently smart and knowledgeable Muslim shop owners tell me they don’t need to pay fees for stamps as their Muslim customers already know exactly what is halal.
 If there are doubts, they ask.
 No stamps or fees required.